 • The candidate must submit a professional resumé that lists their experience, both professional and academic.

 • The candidate must submit a transcript from their current school.
 First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, as well as the most recent official transcript from their prior school.
-High school students must also submit proof of acceptance to their college or university.
+High school students can submit proof of acceptance to their college or university.

 LOWENTHAL AND ABRAMS, P.C.